 - 2 years full-time or part-time equivalent

-As the Sir Walter Murdoch School's latest program the Master of Public Policy and Management equips you with the strategic, analytical and professional skills for a career in the government, non-profit and private sectors both in Australia and internationally.
+As the Sir Walter Murdoch School's largest program the Master of Public Policy and Management equips you with the strategic, analytical and professional skills for a career in the government, non-profit and private sectors both in Australia and internationally.

 This course is suitable for students looking to work in the public sector, the not-for-profit sector and for professionals who work at the intersection between government and business.
 Students will acquire the knowledge, skills and expertise in public policy relevant to a broad range of settings such as local, state and federal government, international organisations, corporations with government links, and non-profit agencies.